 -

-at Halfmoon Senior Center -
+at Chestertown -

 at Lake George Village -

-at Charles R Wood Theater
+at Wood Theater